telerik/maui-docs/installation/vs-code-integration/overview.md

 ## Access the Extension

-To access the VS Code extension and to open the VS Code extension launcher, press:
+To access the VS Code extension and to open the VS Code extension launcher, use:

 * `Ctrl`+`Shift`+`P` on Windows/Linux
 * `Cmd`+`Shift`+`P` on Mac.